Arlodotexe/OwlCore.Storage/README.md

 For full compatibility, we need to address this.

 ### Proposed solution

+> **Note** These interfaces were renamed and finalized in https://github.com/Arlodotexe/OwlCore.Storage/pull/19.

 Any APIs meant to be used in the context of an _identifiable_ folder structure should be abstracted to a new interface:

-> **Note** `IAddressableFile` and `IAddressableFolder` are included out of the box to avoid requiring a generic check when implementing/consuming.

-> **Warning** These interfaces were renamed and finalized in https://github.com/Arlodotexe/OwlCore.Storage/pull/19.

 ```csharp
 /// <summary>